The Memory Lab

 What is the Memory Lab? | Why should I care about personal archiving?

-Located inside the Digital Commons at Martin Luther King Jr. Memorial Library, the lab provides equipment for digitizing home movies and scanning photographs and slides.
-It's a DIY model, meaning we provide step-by-step instructions, but you control the process from start to finish.
+It's a place.The lab provides equipment for digitizing home movies and scanning photographs and slides.
+It's a do-it-yourself (DIY) model, meaning we provide step-by-step instructions, but you control the process from start to finish.

 |Formats Accepted||Formats Saved On